 During this quick, painless treatment, Dr. Babb will paint the surfaces of teeth with liquid resin.
 When the sealant bonds into the tiny depressions and grooves of your teeth, it hardens and forms a protective shield over the enamel of each tooth.
 While this shield protects your teeth from harmful bacteria build-up, dental sealants should not be considered a substitute for regular oral care.
 Patients with dental sealants will still need to brush, floss, and come in for regular checkups and cleanings to avoid dental issues.

 Though the early stages of periodontal disease (also known as gum disease) may not be visible to the naked eye, this common dental health issue affects about half of American adults.
 If your gums bleed while brushing or flossing, or you notice that your gum line seems to be receding, these are signs of periodontal disease.
-Call us right away to schedule an appointment so we can help you address these symptoms and treat issues to prevent further damage.
+Call or contact us online right away to schedule an appointment so we can help you address these symptoms and treat issues to prevent further damage.

 The first line of defense against periodontal disease is regular brushing and flossing, and keeping up with routine cleanings.
 When teeth aren’t cared for properly with these preventive measures, bacteria can build-up in the mouth and turn into tartar.
 Once tartar forms on your teeth, it can only be removed by a dentists with professional grade tools.
 At Pineville Family Dentistry, we offer judgment-free periodontal care for all stages of gum disease, as well as preventive treatment to help you avoid this prevalent issue.